 - 22.1 Students are responsible for their own health, for obtaining and taking chronic or other medication, and for informing the Head of Residence of pre-existing medical conditions.
 Any mental or physical condition, impairment or disability which may affect the student or other students in the residence must be brought to the attention of the Head of Residence before the student moves into the residence.
-Failure to do so may result in termination of the agreement of occupation.
-Such information shall be treated confidentially as far as is reasonably possible. - 22.2 Any serious injury, physical condition, indisposition, disability or illness of a resident student must be reported to the Head of Residence immediately, who will obtain medical assistance if necessary. - 22.3 In the event of serious injury or illness, the Head of Residence will inform the Director: Residence Affairs and Accommodation and contact the parents, guardian or relatives of the student concerned. - 22.4 Students should report cases of contagious disease to the Head of Residence immediately, who will report it to the Director: Residence Affairs and Accommodation.
+Failure to do so may result in termination of the of your placement.
+Such information shall be treated confidentially as far as is reasonably possible. - 22.2 Any serious injury, physical condition, indisposition, disability or illness of a resident student must be reported to the Head of Residence immediately, who will obtain medical assistance if necessary.

+- 22.3 Accommodation and contact the parents, guardian or relatives of the student concerned. - 22.4 Students should report cases of contagious disease to the Head of Residence immediately, who will report it to the Director: Residence Affairs and Accommodation.
 The Department of Residence Affairs and Accommodation, in turn, should report all such cases to the local health authorities immediately. - 22.5 In the case of serious communicable diseases residents must leave the residence immediately after being diagnosed until such time as he/she is medically specified as recovered. - 22.6 NOTE that the University reserves the right to relocate a student who is ill to another room or alternative accommodation for any length of time in the interest of the health and safety of other residents.
 The University further reserves the right to suspend or terminate access to any University-controlled premises and/or accommodation in a residence in circumstances where a student's state of health and/or conduct constitutes a danger to him-/herself and/or fellow residents, staff or any third parties.